joon-park24/reasoning-model/prompt-style-guide.md

 # Prompt and Prompt Commands

-The prompt is a symbol (such as `>` or `$`) that displays on an interface when a computer is ready to recieve an input.
+The prompt is a symbol (such as `>` or `$`) that displays on an interface when a computer is ready to receive an input.
 A prompt command is what the user inputs after the prompt.

 ## Standards